 The project will be conducted in four phases:

 Phase III: Analyze data and develop conclusions.
 Develop a report with narrative, data, and graphics to reveal findings, state conclusions, and propose recommendations.
-Report will include narrative and photographic storytelling coupled with online multimedia content and documentary film.
+Report will include narrative and photographic storytelling.

 Phase IV: Develop print and digital educational materials based on the report.
 Develop an outreach and marketing campaign to disseminate report, online content and educational materials.
 Assemble a standing Free Press Task Force that will deployed into both tribal settings for free press and technical trainings, and into mainstream news settings for coverage equity and bias awareness trainings.